Pandemic increasingly takes over daily lives, roils markets

 Canada's Prime Minister Justin Trudeau was isolating himself after his wife tested positive.
 She said she was experiencing uncomfortable symptoms but "I will be back on my feet soon."
 Trudeau's office said he has no symptoms of COVID-19 but will stay in isolation for 14 days.

+Australia's Home Affairs Minister Peter Dutton is in isolation at a hospital after testing positive.
 In Spain, a leading member of a far-right party tested positive for the virus.
-Several U.S. politicians were quarantining themselves as a protective measure after coming in contact with COVID-10 patients.
+Several U.S. politicians were quarantining themselves as a protective measure after coming in contact with COVID-19 patients.

 The Brazilian president's communications director tested positive just days after meeting with Trump at his Mar-a-Lago resort.
 Despite that, Trump has no immediate plans to be tested or self-quarantine, the White House said.